The 51st State

 Actually, I’ll end with a Fourth, obvious point: Why does The 51st State even exist?
 No, really.
 Why?
 Was it a money-laundering exercise that went all the way by mistake?
 A tax write-off?

-There’s one scene where Elmo & DeSouza are stranded on a barge carrying refuse out to a distant tip somewhere; Elmo’s using his gold clubs to drive balls into the River Mersey, but I read it as more than a mere scene: it’s a metaphor for the entire film and no matter how much I admire Jackson’s deployment of a smart tartan, it’s not enough to redeem this pile of hot garbage.
+There’s one scene where Elmo & DeSouza are stranded on a barge carrying refuse out to a distant tip somewhere; Elmo’s using his golf clubs to drive balls into the River Mersey, but I read it as more than a mere scene: it’s a metaphor for the entire film and no matter how much I admire Jackson’s deployment of a smart tartan, it’s not enough to redeem this pile of hot garbage.

 Kiss the sun and taste the fuckin’ rainbow!